bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 [GlobalConfiguration](https://msdn.microsoft.com/en-us/library/system.web.http.globalconfiguration.aspx) uses ASP.NET pipeline directly and it does not work on ASP.NET Core.
 But bit's config works on both ASP.NET & ASP.NET Core.

 3- Instead of adding Swashbuckle package, you've to install Swashbuckle.Core package.
-Swashbuckle package relys on ASP.NET pipeline and it does not work on ASP.NET Core.
+Swashbuckle package relies on ASP.NET pipeline and it does not work on ASP.NET Core.
 But our code works on both.

 4- In following code:
 ```csharp
 c.IncludeXmlComments(string.Format(@"{0}\bin\SwaggerDemoApi.XML",
                            System.AppDomain.CurrentDomain.BaseDirectory));
 ```
 We use #DefaultPathProvider.Current.GetCurrentAppPath()# instead of #System.AppDomain.CurrentDomain.BaseDirectory# which works fine on both ASP.NET/ASP.NET Core.
-We also use Path.Combine which works fine on linux servers instead of string.Format & \ charecter usage.
+We also use Path.Combine which works fine on linux servers instead of string.Format & \ character usage.

-5- We've following code which has no equivalent in article codes:
+5- We've following code which has no equivalent in the article codes:
 ```csharp
 c.RootUrl(req => new Uri(req.RequestUri, req.GetOwinContext().Request.PathBase.Value /* /api */).ToString());
 ```
-As you see in article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample you open http://localhost:9000/api/swagger/.
+As you see in article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample, you open http://localhost:9000/api/swagger/.
 You open /swagger under /api.
 This is a magic of owin/asp.net core's request branching.
-That improves your app performance a lot, because instead of passing all requests (even signalr and file requests) to swagger, you pass /api requests to swagger which is a expected behavior.
+That improves your app performance a lot, because instead of passing all requests (even signalr and file requests) to swagger, you pass /api requests to swagger which is an expected behavior.
 That line of codes is telling where swagger is hosted as it is not aware of that magic.

 So run the second sample and you're good to go (-: